Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       create it automatically.

       > **`NOTE`** The following commands were verified using OpenSSL
-      > version 1.1.1d and use the `-nameopt RFC2253` option to ensure
+      > version `1.1.1d` and use the `-nameopt RFC2253` option to ensure
-      > consistent formatting of distinguished names (DNs).
+      > consistent formatting of distinguished names.
-      > Unfortunately, older versions of OpenSSL may not support
+      > Older versions of OpenSSL may not support
       > `-nameopt` on the `s_client` command or may use a different
       > default format.
-As a result, mileage may vary; however,
-      > administrators should be able to extract the issuer certificate manually
+However, administrators should be able to extract
-      > from the output of the above `openssl s_client` example if the
+      > the issuer certificate manually from the output of the above
-      > following commands are unsuccessful.
+      > `openssl s_client` example, if necessary.

       1. Observe the issuer's DN.